 In order to cement the UK’s reputation of dealing effectively with crowd issues at large-scale events there are certain steps stadiums can take in tandem with the British legal framework to decrease anti-social crowd behaviour.

-Assessing the risks In order to assess whether there are any weak points in current security strategies, it is often advisable to run a security survey to avoid the risk of complications occurring.
+In order to assess whether there are any weak points in current security strategies, it is often advisable to run a security survey to avoid the risk of complications occurring.
 For example, what control measures does your stadium use to control people entering and exiting?
 Could measures be improved to increase effectiveness?
 Are there spots within your system where individuals can gain access other than the designated entry points?
 Do staff members have the necessary training to manage the crowd if something goes wrong?

 It is only once you ask the difficult hypothetical questions relating to your stadium security systems that you will be able to improve effectiveness successfully.
 Sections within the British Security Industry Association (BSIA) such as Crowd Management, Police and Public Services, Security Guarding, Access Control, Close Protection and CCTV all have extensive experience in carrying out security functions during events of all kinds.

-Access control Access control provides the ability to control, monitor and restrict the movement of people in, out and around a stadium.
+Access control provides the ability to control, monitor and restrict the movement of people in, out and around a stadium.
 It is the ‘first step’ in your crowd management system.
 Most stadiums already make use of tools such as gates and turnstiles to monitor numbers and limit access.